 Some of the stored abundance sets include grains, as indicated in Table 7.2.
-The no grains and no QHeat options are recognized, as described on the grains command (see page 78).
-For instance, ISM abundances but Orion grains would be specified with the combination
+The no grains and no QHeat options are recognized, as described on the grains command (see section 7.9).
+For instance, ISM abundances but Orion grains would be specified with the combination grains Orion abundances "ISM.abn" no grains grains Orion abundances ISM no grains

-'''

-grains Orion

-abundances "ISM.abn" no grains

-'''